-The Solvency II Technical Provisions, are composed of Best Estimate Liabilities (BEL) and the Risk Margin.
-The Group Actuarial Function coordinates the calculation of Technical Provisions across the Group.
-It relies upon the existing processes and controls described above and remains independent of the production of Technical Provisions.
-In addition, the Actuarial Function provides an assessment on the reliability and adequacy of the calculation of the BEL for P&C and Life business.
+The Solvency II technical provisions, are composed of Best Estimate Liabilities (BEL) and the Risk Margin.
+The Group Actuarial Function coordinates the calculation of technical provisions across the Group.
+It relies upon the existing processes and controls as provided in the Actuarial Function Report (AFR).
+The AFR provides evidence that the duties of the Actuarial Function are being fulfilled, which are specifically to: